KadyABrown/boundariesapp1/replit.md

-# BoundarySpace - Relationship Boundary Tracker
+# BoundaryCore - Relationship Boundary Tracker

 ## Overview

-BoundarySpace is a full-stack web application designed to help users define, track, and reflect on their personal boundaries.
+BoundaryCore is a full-stack web application designed to help users define, track, and reflect on their personal boundaries.
 The application transforms a traditional boundary tracking journal into an interactive digital experience, enabling users to build healthier relationships through guided self-awareness tools.

 The system is built as a modern React SPA with an Express.js backend, using PostgreSQL for data persistence and Replit's authentication system for user management.